island-is/handbook/docs/api-design-guide/implementation/documentation.md

 documentation up to date.

 ## Automatic documentation generation
 Using tools for Automatic documentation generation, will help API developers with maintaining and keeping the documentation up to date.
 API consumers will also benefit with structured and readable documentation.

-### REST
 Use [OPENAPI 3] specification to describe *REST* services.
 Tools like [Swagger] and [Swagger-editor] can help with the documentation.